Hiding One Connect Box & One Connect Cable Out of Sight

 Samsung’s One Connect Box sizes vary by generations.
 It’s worth noting that they did get substantially bigger starting from 2017 models and later.

 If there’s enough room in your wall, you may consider installing bigger AV Back Box for in-wall storage such as this 20″ x 14″ Structured Enclosure Box shown below.
 As long as your TV can cover the enclosure box, that’s all it matters.
+As a matter of fact, “No Gap Wall Mount” can even be installed in front of the AV Back Box if necessary as the AV back box will be installed inside a wall.

 Important Note: All the actual installation photos shown in this article is with the 14 x 14 inch box.

-Although the actual inner dimensions of this particular AV back box is 14×14 inches, but there’s a lip that goes around the inner edges on all 4 sides of this enclosure box.
+Although the actual inner dimensions of this particular AV back box is 14×14 inches, there’s a lip that goes around the inner edges on all 4 sides of this enclosure box.
 And longest dimension of this One Connect Box being approximately 13.75″, it couldn’t be inserted into the enclosure box without making slight fabrication.

-Power Outlet Inside the Structured Enclosure Box
+Power Outlet Inside AV Back Box

 How do I connect more devices to my One Connect Box in the future if it’s hidden behind the TV?